 Peru Cultural Immersion Program in Cusco, Peru

-The College of Hospitality and Tourism Management has developed a unique cultural immersion program in Lima and Cusco, Peru.
+The College of Hospitality, Sport and Tourism Management has developed a unique cultural immersion program in Lima and Cusco, Peru.
 Cusco is the gateway city to Machu Picchu, referred to as the Lost City of the Incas.
 It summer 2007 it was voted as one of the Seven Wonders of the World.
 The city was built out of stone approximately 10,500 feet above sea level, nestled in the Andean Mountains.
 It was never found by the Spanish during their conquest of Peru in the 1500s and was mysteriously abandoned by the Incas.
 The city was left intact until it was “discovered” by Hiram Bingham, a Yale University archeologist in 1912.
 Hence, the “Lost City of the Incas” is an architectural and cultural jewel left largely untouched.

 Students will have a broad range of experiences.
 In Lima, you will have short internships at various companies, perform volunteer work at local schools, have a culinary experience, visit local markets, and participate in unique sightseeing opportunities that only locals experience.
 In Cusco, you will have internship and service opportunities, take unique courses, and participate in a range of excursions that are almost hard to imagine.
 On top of it, you are taking Spanish and applying the language daily, dramatically improving your Spanish language skills